 Now you’ll weed the excess iron-on.
 This mosaic iron-on is a little different and has a liner for you to peel away the excess iron-on off as seen here.
 Peel that off and get ready to press!

-When using the Cricut EasyPress and Cricut iron-on, I always use the Cricut Heat Guide for instructions.
+When using the Cricut EasyPress and Cricut iron-on, I always use the Cricut Heat Guide

 I chose EasyPress 2, every day iron-on for my heat-transfer material, and 100% cotton for my base material.
 Then I selected the EasyPress mat and clicked apply.